 Here are some easy ideas for making the most of Easter at the last minute

-6. Make resurrection rolls. – I’ve seen this idea all over the internet, and it’s always basically the same.
-You roll marshmallows in butter and spices, then wrap it up in a crescent roll.
-Bake them, and the marshmallows disappear.
+- Make resurrection rolls. – I’ve seen this idea all over the internet, and it’s always basically the same.
+You roll marshmallows in butter and spices, then wrap them up in crescent rolls.
+Bake them, and the marshmallows disappear just like Jesus did.

-8. Make Easter story cookies. – These are very different from the resurrection rolls above.
+- Make Easter story cookies. – These are very different from the resurrection rolls above.
 Each ingredient in these cookies illustrates a part of the story, from Jesus’ body being beaten to being given vinegar to drink to sealing up the tomb.
 After they’re all mixed, you leave the cookies in the cooling oven overnight and wake to find a sweet reward.
-(We made these last year and they didn’t work, but I’m all for trying again with different oven settings.)
+(We made these last year and they didn’t work, but I’m all for trying again with my new oven.)

 - Get trick candles.
 During Easter dinner, serve cupcakes.
 (Buy them at the grocery store if baking cupcakes stresses you out.)
 Put a trick candle on each cupcake and explain to your children that the world thought Jesus was snuffed out, but He was really alive like the candles.
 His light couldn’t be put out.

 - Read the Bible. – If all else fails (and even if it doesn’t), turn to the Word of God.
 If your kids are a little older, go right to the Bible and read the Easter story.
 If they’re not ready for that, choose a story or kids Bible for the reading.